-Refer to the Troubleshooting Chart in the Appendix for assistance in determining the source of unit operational problems.
+Refer to the Troubleshooting Chart at the end of this manual for assistance in determining the source of unit operational problems.
 The dual 7-segment LED display will display an error code that may contain a letter and number.
-The error code may be used to assist in trouble-shooting the unit.
+The error code may be used to assist in troubleshooting the unit.